<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Bio]]></category>

-<guid isPermaLink="false">http://trafficartspace.com/?p=104</guid>
+<guid isPermaLink="false">https://trafficartspace.com/?p=104</guid>

 <content:encoded><![CDATA[<p>PUBLICATIONS:<br />